Explore: 2025-2026 Course Descriptions

 The lab fee for this course is $100 with an additional $200 fully refundable deposit after all non-consumable lab supplies have been returned.

-Course Description: This introductory science course will touch on content topics that include: Earth science, astronomy, biological diversity, and historical developments in science.
-The main focus of this course will not be content knowledge (although students will gain content knowledge through the course) but instead on developing science skills such as: using the scientific method to design and evaluate investigations, writing proper lab reports, conducting scientific research online, evaluating sources and information for validity, using proper laboratory techniques, and collaborating with peers.
+Course Description: This science course will introduce students to basic chemistry and physics principles, however the main focus of this course will not be content knowledge (although students will gain content knowledge through the course) but instead on developing science skills such as: using the scientific method to design and evaluate investigations, writing proper lab reports, conducting scientific research online, evaluating sources and information for validity, using proper laboratory techniques, collaborating with peers, and engaging in the engineering process.
 These skills are essential for success in higher level science courses.
 This course includes hands-on science labs.
-Students will be sent a lab kit which includes most items needed for the labs.